sjsw/Rforestry/README.md

 ## Rforestry: Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability

-Sören Künzel, Theo Saarinen, Edward Liu, Allen Tang, Jasjeet Sekhon
+Sören Künzel, Theo Saarinen, Simon Walter, Edward Liu, Allen Tang, Jasjeet Sekhon

 ## Introduction

-Rforestry is a fast implementation of Honest Random Forests, gradient boosting and ridge penalized random forests.
+Rforestry is a fast implementation of Honest Random Forests, Gradient Boosting, and Linear Random Forests, with an emphasis on inference and interpretability.

 ## How to install
 1. The GFortran compiler has to be up to date.
 GFortran Binaries can be found [here](https://gcc.gnu.org/wiki/GFortranBinaries).